Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Cell-Free Integrated Sensing and Communication

 \subsubsection{AP Cooperation and Synchronization}

-In a CF network, numerous distributed APs collaborate to serve users and execute sensing tasks in a collaborative and coordinated manner \cite{Demir2021book, Ngo2017, Zhang2019cellfree}.
+In a CF network, numerous distributed APs collaborate to serve users and perform sensing tasks in a coordinated manner \cite{Demir2021book, Ngo2017, Zhang2019cellfree}.
 This collaboration is key to realizing the benefits of CF-ISAC, which uses the same infrastructure for both communication and environmental sensing.
 The advantages of AP cooperation include increased communication and sensing coverage, reduced interference, and efficient use of network resources.

 AP cooperation can be achieved through cooperative beamforming, in which APs coordinate their transmissions to improve signal strength while minimizing interference \cite{Demir2021book, Ngo2017, Zhang2019cellfree}.
 In sensing, this improves spatial resolution and coverage by combining signals from multiple APs to create a more accurate representation of the environment.
 This is especially critical in situations where targets may be hidden from certain APs or where multipath reflections make sensing more difficult \cite{Mao2023, Yuanyuan2024, Demirhan2023, demirhan2024cellfree, Elfiatoure2023, Mao2024, Liu2024, Huang2022Coordinated, Cao2023Design, Behdad2024Interplay}.
 In communication, coordinated APs improve data throughput and reduce the risk of signal dropouts during transmission.
 Furthermore, the CPU is crucial in AP cooperation, acquiring data from APs, processing it, and coordinating transmissions to improve both communication and sensing \cite{Demir2021book, Ngo2017, Zhang2019cellfree}.
 The CPU can dynamically assign AP resources (e.g., power, spectrum, and time slots) in response to real-time demands.